bootdotdev/blog/content/cryptography/one-time-pad-cipher.md

 ### Refresher on XOR

-XOR, or “exclusive or” is a binary operator that works with binary data.
+XOR, or "exclusive or" is a binary operator that works with binary data.
 It returns `true` if both of its inputs are opposites (one false and one true), otherwise, it returns `false`.

 ```
 true XOR false = true